fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 <small>**Note:** `module sandbox` is still in pre-release ([fschuch/Xcompact3d](https://github.com/fschuch/Xcompact3d)).</small>

 {{< speaker_note >}}
-- To conclude this talk, we expect to help user from different levels with our framework;
+- To conclude this talk, we **EXPECT** to help **USER** from different levels with our framework;
   - **For students in CFD**, it provides **direct hands-on experience** and a safe place for practising and learning;
   - **For advanced users** and code developers, it works as a **rapid prototyping tool**;
-  - Furthermore, it is a useful advance in terms of **research reproducibility**.
+  - Furthermore, it is a useful advance in terms of **research reproducibility**, because now it is easier to create, collaborate and share any new flow configuration.
 {{< /speaker_note >}}

 ---